-One of other FABULOUS benefits of physical activity is the burst of energy that comes with it!
-And the older I get, the less I care about my mommy tummy and the more I crave ENERGY!
+One of the other FABULOUS benefits of physical activity is the burst of energy that comes with it!
+And the older I get, the less I care about my Mommy Tummy and the more I crave ENERGY!

 And as crazy as it seems, you have to give out energy to get more back in return.
 But it’s so well worth the time and effort.
 Studies now show that exercise helps combat depression more effectively than medication – without the side effects!

 And there are so many other benefits like helping you actually stay on track with your eating.
 You just worked really hard and aren’t going to let your kid’s Twinky take you down!
 Your mind becomes more clear and my brain fog goes away.
 My energy level soars and I don’t feel like I’m dragging my body around anymore.
 And of course, your butt gets tighter and everything else with it!
 I’ll take that!